 Much like any other Air Fryer “roasted” vegetable, they come out super crisp and caramelized on the outside, tender on the inside, and ready in a fraction of the time.

-I’m so glad you asked.
-By cutting it into cubes the surface area increases that is exposed to heat, thus making it WAY more crispy and WAY less soggy!
+Plus, by cutting it into cubes the surface area increases that is exposed to heat, thus making it WAY more crispy and WAY less soggy than most other recipes!

 Don’t believe me?
 I guess you’ll have to try it out for yourself!